For the last two years, 5,800 bales have been recylced into the biomass energy centre to be used for energy generation

 A delicious Champagne breakfast in Goodwood House, with optional House tour, hard-standing parking and private shuttles to and from the Circuit.

-Start your day at Members' Meeting in style, with a Veuve Clicquot Champagne breakfast inside Goodwood House, an optional tour of the State Rooms, secure hardstanding parking and a chauffeur to take you to and from the Motor Circuit.
+Start your day at Members' Meeting in style, with a Veuve Clicquot Champagne breakfast served from 0700hrs until 1100hrs in the State Apartments of Goodwood House, secure hardstanding parking and a shuttle to take you to and from the Motor Circuit.